Jeremiah Chapter 16 Summary

 Discussion Questions for Jeremiah, Chapter 16

-1. What is the dual nature of God's command to Jeremiah to remain unmarried?
-What does this sign-act say to the people of Judah?
+- What is the dual nature of God's command to Jeremiah to remain unmarried?
+What does this sign act say to the people of Judah?
 How is God's mercy seen through this seemingly negative command?

-4. What does God say he will do the bride and the bridegroom?
+- What does God say He will do for the bride and the bridegroom?
 Why would this cause trouble in the land?
 How is this a reversal of God's plan to establish a people for Himself?

-5. Jeremiah once again calls upon the Exodus as an example of God's past deliverance.
+- Jeremiah once again calls upon the Exodus as an example of God's past deliverance.
 Why is the Exodus a significant avenue of understanding for the people of Judah?
-How does Jeremiah prophesying a better Exodus help or encourage the people of Judah?
+How does Jeremiah's prophesying a better Exodus help or encourage the people of Judah?

-6. Jeremiah affirms to the people that God will restore them back to the land after their great affliction brought by the Babylonians.
+- Jeremiah affirms to the people that God will restore them to the land after their great affliction brought by the Babylonians.
 Do you think that the people were offered hope because of this?
 In what ways does their current circumstance make trusting God's plan for Israel difficult?

-7. God says that He is "sending to many fishers to catch them" in reference to God's servants who pluck out the faithful exiles.
+- God says that He is "sending too many fishers to catch them" in reference to God's servants who pluck out the faithful exiles.
 How does Jesus fulfill this promise to fish for exiles in Matthew 4:19?
 How does this encourage us to evangelize to our neighbors in affliction?

-8. Jeremiah is anguished by the affliction he and his people are being subjected to, yet he humbly repents of his lack of trust.
+- Jeremiah is anguished by the affliction he and his people are being subjected to, yet he humbly repents of his lack of trust.
 In what ways can recognizing God's sovereignty convict us of our misunderstanding?
-How can we take after Jeremiah and his desire to acknowledge God's goodness in all circumstances?
+How can we follow Jeremiah's desire to acknowledge God's goodness in all circumstances?

-9. What does God say He will make them know in verse 21?
-In what ways does God use their pain for his redemptive purposes?
+- What does God say He will make them know in verse 21?
+In what ways does God use their pain for His redemptive purposes?
 Why is this significant?

 Key Words/Phrase